Gowrie, Iowa: Education

+It is in the Southeast Valley Community School District.
+Southeast Valley High School in Gowrie is that district's comprehensive high school.

-Gowrie is served by the Prairie Valley Community School District, which formed on July 1, 1993 with the merger of the Cedar Valley Community School District and the Prairie Community School District.
+Previously, Gowrie was served by the Prairie Valley Community School District, which formed on July 1, 1993 with the merger of the Cedar Valley Community School District and the Prairie Community School District.
+In 2023 that district merged into the Southeast Valley district.

 Arts and culture

 Each year, the town hosts the Gowrie Fourth of July Celebration, which draws thousands of people from around the state for the parade, fireworks, carnival, and bandshell performances.
 The parade is the longest running consecutive parade in Iowa, beginning in 1873 and continuing each year since.
-Crowds of 10,000-20,000 are common.
-Some highlights of the past include a visit by President Richard Nixon's daughter, Patricia, in 1968, the Bill Riley Talent Show for several years, an appearance by the O's Gold Famous 40 Horse Hitch in 1976, and a concert by opera singer Simon Estes in 2011.

 Several churches are located in the community, including both Methodist and Lutheran churches.
-Zion Evangelical Lutheran Church, a magnificent open-arched structure, was built by hometown business, Johnson Lumber Company, owned by Axel and Carl Johnson, and was completed in March, 1931.
+Zion Evangelical Lutheran Church, an open-arched structure, was built by hometown business, Johnson Lumber Company, owned by Axel and Carl Johnson, and was completed in March, 1931.